thongish/2420-Assignment-2/README.md

 Available options:
 - `-i` - Run the `packagesetup` script.
 - `-c` - Run the `configsetup` script.
+    - A username must be specified as an argument for `-c`
 - `-h` - Display information about the script and its options.

 ### Examples: